Updated 16th June 2021.

 There is a lot of value in knowing you’re on the right path because often in our lives everything can point to the opposite.
 We may feel that we’re not in the ‘right place’, or that everything is going wrong, and we’re not walking our true path.
 So a precognitive dream can be a blessing in this way.

 I began to feel in my heart that I was never going to get residency that way, and I was wasting my time.
 In hindsight, I was totally right for various reasons.
-But I was told by people around me that it would work out and I was also promised the kind of contract I needed in order to get residency.
+But I was told by people around me that it would work out and I was also promised the kind of work contract I needed in order to get residency.

 I asked a student when she was born.
 In the two seconds between asking the question and receiving the answer, a voice said to me: this student’s birthday is the 24th January and when she says that to you, you’ll know, we promise, you’re on the right path.
 There’s nothing else you should be doing right now, even if you feel this is going nowhere.